 A concealed weapon is defined as a firearm or dangerous weapon that is concealed if it is carried in such a manner as to not be discernible by the ordinary observation of a passerby.
 See ND Century Code 62.1-04-01 for more information.

 Effective August 1, 2017, individuals may be issued a license by the ND Bureau of Criminal Investigation (BCI) to carry a concealed firearm.
-Applicants must meet age requirements, provide proof of residency, complete a testing procedure, pass a criminal background investigation and not be disqualified based on convictions noted in ND Century Code 62.1-04-03-C.
+Applicants must meet age requirements, provide proof of residency, complete a testing procedure, pass a criminal background investigation, and not meet any of the disqualifiers noted in ND Century Code 62.1-04-03-C.

 Effective August 1, 2017, Constitutional Carry only allows concealed carry of a firearm by a North Dakota resident within the boundaries of North Dakota.
 A concealed weapon license to carry concealed outside ND is required when out of state.
 Reciprocity with other states applies only if you possess a valid concealed weapon license.

 - Transport the firearm in a locked and closed trunk or luggage compartment.

 - A handgun, carried by a person permitted by law to possess it, may be carried unloaded and in a secure wrapper from the place of purchase to the permitted person's home or place of business; or to a place of repair, or back from those locations.